 115 - 117 THE SECOND ROMAN REBELLION (Roman Empire)

 While Trajan (98-117) was busy fighting against the Armenians and Parthians, a revolt which was mainly led by Jews, broke out in Cyprus, Egypt, and Cyrene on the north coast of Africa.
 In Cyrene, it was led by a Jewish "king" called Lukuas, and in Cyprus by Artemion.
-In Eretz Israel violence flared in the Jerusalem area and the Galilee where it was known as polemos shel Kitos (War of Quietus) named after the Moorish General Lucius Quitus who put down the rebellion.
+Some violence also flared in the Jerusalem area and the Galilee.
+These wars were known as Polemos Shel Kitos (War of Quietus) named after the Moorish General Lucius Quietus who put down the rebellion.
 After almost a year of fighting, Trajan's General, Marcius Turbo, succeeded in putting down the rebellion.
 In all of the cities, there was widespread destruction including the capital of Cyprus, Salamis, much of Alexandria, and most of the Island of Cyrene.
 In Alexandria, the great synagogue and library were destroyed as well.
 As a result, Jews were forbidden to live in Cyprus.
-The rebellion forced Trajan to abandon his campaign to conquer Babylon which continuted to provide a refuge for the Jews.
+The rebellion forced Trajan to abandon his campaign to conquer Babylon which continued to provide a refuge for the Jews.